 Scotland is also an ideal place to see the Northern Lights, one of earth's most spectacular natural sights!
 The Lights (also called Aurora Borealis) are nature's very own theatrical performance, dancing across the sky in various shapes, sizes and colours.
 Towns in the north of Scotland, including in Shetland, Orkney, Aberdeenshire and the Moray coast are great spots to see this show.

 We're bursting at the seams with incredible landmarks steeped in rich history and folklore.
-The Old Man of Hoy, on Orkney and the Old Man of Storr, on the Isle of Skye are two must see examples of our stunning rugged countryside.
+The Old Man of Hoy, on Orkney (pictured at the top of this page) and the Old Man of Storr, on the Isle of Skye are two must see examples of our stunning rugged countryside.
 These towering stacks have wonderful tales surrounding them and they provide real life exclamation points to the sheer beauty of the surrounding landscapes.

 Castles are the jewels in the crown of Scotland's heritage and can be found around every corner.
 Many of these imperious buildings are also linked to incredible stories of Scotland's past, each with their own story to tell.
 Whether it's a ruin, or still standing strong, any visit to Scotland is not complete without a wander around one of these mighty structures.